After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 What You Can Do

 First, don’t panic.
-The Americans with Disabilities Act protects your right to have a job you’re qualified to do, even if you have a disability like MS.
+The Americans with Disabilities Act (ADA) protects your right to have a job you’re qualified to do, even if you have a condition like MS.

-The law allows you to ask for reasonable accommodations, so you can do your job with your disability.
+The law allows you to ask for reasonable accommodations, so you can do your job.
 These tweaks can include:

 - Different work hours